This homemade zesty Italian Pasta Salad recipe is simple, delicious and ready in less than 30 minutes!!

 - Stuffed green olives - I like the green olives stuffed with pimento but choose whichever you prefer.

 - Bocconcini - these are small balls of fresh mozzarella also known as mozzarella pearls or cherry bocconcini.
 If you can’t find these, cut fresh mozzarella into bite size chunks.

 - Extra virgin olive oil - always best for flavor but use regular olive oil if you prefer.

 - Red wine vinegar - Easily purchased at the supermarket.
 You’ll find it handy for so many salad dressings.

-- Garlic powder - I like to use garlic powder for convenience but one small crushed garlic clove can be used instead.
+- Garlic powder - use garlic powder for convenience but one small crushed garlic clove can be used instead.

-- Add extra fresh veggies like lightly steamed broccoli or cauliflower florets, diced cucumber and red onion to boost flavor and vitamins.
+- Added veggies - include extra fresh veggies like lightly steamed broccoli or cauliflower florets, diced cucumber and red onion.
+Or pickled vegetables which are delicious too.